ShadowStrike-Security/ShadowStrike/README.md

 ## Disclaimer

-**This software is experimental and should not be used for production security FOR NOW.**
+**ShadowStrike Phantom is experimental and should not be used for production security FOR NOW.**

-- Do not rely on ShadowStrike to protect your systems
+- Do not rely on ShadowStrike Phantom to protect your systems
 - The detection capabilities are incomplete
 - The self-protection mechanisms are not battle-tested
 - Use at your own risk